Battle of Kyongju: Kyongju threatened

 By 12:00 on September 4, KPA units had established roadblocks along the Kyongju-An'gang-ni road within 3 mi of Kyongju.
-A 2 mi gap existed between the ROK 3rd and Capital Divisions in the P'ohang-dong area.
+A 2 mi gap existed between the ROKA 3rd and Capital Divisions in the P'ohang-dong area.
 But the big break in the UN line was in the high mountain mass west of the Hyongsan valley and southwest of An'gang-ni.
-In this area northwest of Kyongju there was an 8 mi gap between the Capital Division and the ROK 8th Division to the west.
+In this area northwest of Kyongju there was an 8 mi gap between the Capital Division and the ROKA 8th Division to the west.
 From that direction the KPA posed a threat to the railroad and the road net running south through the Kyongju corridor to Pusan.
 Faced with this big gap on his left flank, Coulter put the US 21st Infantry in the broad valley and on its bordering hills northwest of Kyongju to block any approach from that direction.

 The situation at Kyongju during the evening of September 4 was tense.
-Kim Hong Il, The ROK Corps' commander, proposed to evacuate the town.
+Kim Hong Il, the ROKA I Corps' commander, proposed to evacuate the town.
 He said that the KPA were only 3 mi away on the hills to the north, and that they would attack and overrun the town that night.
 Coulter told him that he would not move his command post.
 Coulter put four tanks around the building where the command posts were located.
-Out on the roads he stationed KMAG officers to round up ROK stragglers and get them into positions at the edge of the town.
-One KMAG Major stopped ROK troops fleeing south, sometimes having to do so with a pistol.
+Out on the roads he stationed KMAG officers to round up ROKA stragglers and get them into positions at the edge of the town.
+One KMAG Major stopped ROKA troops fleeing south, sometimes having to do so with a pistol.

 The expected KPA attack on Kyongju, however, never came.
 The KPA turned east, crossed the highway north of the town, and headed toward Yonil Airfield.
 The next day the US Air Force (USAF), attacking KPA gun positions 4 mi north of Kyongju along the road, found many targets in the Kigye-Kyongju-P'ohang-dong triangle as they caught the KPA advancing in the open.